Easy Mini King Cake Bites

 Pin Easy Mini King Cake Bites to make them later.

-Mardi Gras is upon us.
-A King Cake is a well-known tradition.
-Mardi Gras is the culmination of the season of carnival that begins on Epiphany and ends on Fat Tuesday, the day before Ash Wednesday.
+King Cake is a well-known Mardi Gras tradition.
+Mardi Gras is the culmination of the season of carnival that begins on Epiphany and ends on Fat Tuesday, also known as Shrove Tuesday, which is the day before Ash Wednesday.

 - They are super easy to make.